sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

      - It changes order of columns in the output as per selection.
    * - Transpose
      - It transposes incoming dataset against on the selected column.
+   * - Windows Analytics
+     - It selects a value by application of windows functions such as first_val/last_val within a group of rows.
+   * - Windows Ranking
+     - It ranks rows within a group using a windows function.

 Columns Rename